neurobrko/rsync_to_remote/README.md

 _**GUI_show_log.py**_ - show log for last sync.
 Option to view complete log file.

-## Instalation ##
+## Instalation and usage ##
-Use Poetry or venv.
+Use Poetry or venv or install requirements directly onto your system (not recommended).

-_Tip for pyCharm:_ put path to your Poetr/venv interpreter directly to shabang and you can run scripts using External Tools and add them to any panel.
+_Tip for pyCharm:_ put path to your Poetry/venv interpreter directly to shabang, so you can run scripts using External Tools and add them to any panel.

 ### _sync_conf.yaml_